I still remember when I was in middle school, my teacher said, 'I went to Sazae-do on my day off. It was an interesting building.'

 The "VR Pilgrimage Space" dreamed of by the common people of Edo

-During the Edo period, there was a huge boom in Kannon pilgrimages among the common people, such as the "Thirty-three Kannon of Western Japan."
-However, traveling to faraway Western Japan was a time-consuming and financially challenging endeavor.
+During the Edo period, there was a huge boom in Kannon pilgrimages among the common people, such as the "Saigoku 33 Kannon".
+However, traveling to far-off western Japan was a daunting task both in terms of time and finances.

-Thus, the monk Ikudo, who built this hall, came up with an idea.
-He arranged 33 Kannon statues along the slope, creating a system where simply walking around inside the hall would allow one to "gain the same merits as a pilgrimage."
+Therefore, the monk Ikudo, who built this hall, came up with an idea.
+He arranged 33 Kannon statues along the slope, creating a system where just by walking around inside the hall, one could gain the same merit as a pilgrimage.

 [Global Mystery] Did Da Vinci's idea cross the sea?

-There is a legend that the monk Ikudo conceived this double helix structure by "twisting two strips of paper together."
-However, on the other hand, a very romantic "global mystery" is also whispered.
+There is a legend that the monk Ikudo thought of this double helix structure by twisting two strands of paper.
+However, on the other hand, there are whispers of a very romantic "global mystery."

-In fact, at the center of the French World Heritage site "Château de Chambord," there is a double helix staircase that closely resembles this, and it is said that its designer was none other than Leonardo da Vinci.
+In fact, at the center of France's World Heritage site "Château de Chambord," there is a double helix staircase that looks just like this, and it is said that its designer was none other than Leonardo da Vinci.

-During the Edo period, the lifting of the ban on Western books by Tokugawa Yoshimune (Kyōhō Reforms) led to the introduction of Western perspective and architectural illustrations from Nagasaki to Japan.
+During the Edo period, the lifting of the ban on Western books by Tokugawa Yoshimune (the Kyōhō Reforms) led to the introduction of Western perspective and architectural illustrations from Nagasaki to Japan.

-It is theorized that da Vinci's design philosophy was documented in European books, which crossed the sea to reach Dutch scholars in Akita, eventually leading to the design of Aizu's Sazae-do.
+It is theorized that da Vinci's design philosophy was recorded in European books, which crossed the sea to reach the Dutch scholars in Akita, eventually leading to the design of Aizu's Sazae-do.

 A miracle born from the fusion of genius da Vinci's intellect and the wooden craftsmanship of Aizu.
-Which romance do you believe in: the "paper twist theory" or the "da Vinci theory"?
+Which romantic theory do you believe in, the "paper twist theory" or the "da Vinci theory"?

-[From a Folklore Perspective] A dragon soaring in the heavens or a snake god crawling on the ground?
+[From a Folklore Perspective] A dragon soaring in the heavens, or a serpent god crawling on the ground?

-Additionally, there is a highlight that always personally amazes me as a guide.
+Additionally, there is a personal highlight that always makes me go "Wow" as a guide.

 That is the "dragon carvings" that wrap around the entrance and pillars of the hall.

-Generally, when thinking of dragons in shrines and temples, one imagines a sacred and noble figure (a mythical beast) flying in the sky.
-However, the dragon of Sazae-do has a different appearance.
-It feels like a primitive, writhing "snake" that crawls on the ground, exuding a more indigenous energy.
+Generally, when we think of dragons in shrines and temples, we imagine a sacred and noble figure (mythical beast) soaring through the sky.
+However, the dragon of the Sazae-do has a different appearance.
+It evokes a primitive, writhing energy akin to a "snake" that crawls on the ground.

 How was it?

-It is not just a "strange-shaped old hall"; it is intertwined with the earnest prayers of the Edo common people, the latest Western architectural techniques that may have crossed the sea, and the deep-rooted folk beliefs of the region.
+It is not just an "old hall with a strange shape"; it intertwines the earnest prayers of Edo commoners, the latest Western architectural techniques that may have crossed the sea, and the deep-rooted folk beliefs of the region.

-At "Tabinoito", we offer tours in an Academic style that allow you to unravel the beauty of architecture and the mysteries of history with your own eyes and experiences.
+At Tabinoito, we offer tours in an Academic style that unravel the mysteries of architectural beauty and history while allowing you to see and experience them with your own eyes.

 The unique scent emitted by wooden architecture and that strange slope that distorts your sense of balance.